 Look after your physical health.

 All the elements that apply to the general public are especially important when you are living with a chronic disease such as CLL.
-Exercise regularly, eat healthily, get to – and stay at – the right weight, and stop smoking.
-Only drink alcohol in moderation and get enough sleep.
+Exercise regularly, eat healthily, get to – and stay at – the right weight, stop smoking and get enough sleep.

 Be aware of possible infection risks.
 Ask for blood tests for vitamin B and vitamin D as low levels can be easily addressed and boosting them into normal levels can help with fatigue and depression.
 Be quick to get medical advice as infections can escalate quickly when you have CLL.